|

 Importing public keys received from others

-A public key is typically send to you via email in preparation to you
+A public key is typically send to you via email in preparation to you having

 Save the key in an ascii text file, and import it into your public key